samken600/3YP/project_workspace/3yp_node_coap_saul_puts/README.md

 * `/txpower`: sets tx power of transceiver on chip.
 This assumes that the netif set in the Makefile is the netif the radio driver is on.
 Only works with PUT.

+* `/period`: sets or gets period of both temperature readings and of updating the epoch offset to account for clock drift.
+Times are in seconds.
+Specified by using query ?epoch or ?temp at the end of the URI.

 There are multiple external CoAP clients you can use to easily test the server.
 One good option is lib-coap, which is available as an ubuntu package.